-From Padstow we did a hike southward, back towards Newquay, in the direction that people usually hike the Southwest Coast Path.
-This scenic hike on a well-maintained path ended up being one of our favourites.
+From Padstow we did a hike southward, towards Newquay, in the direction that people usually hike the Southwest Coast Path.
+This scenic hike on a well-maintained path ended up being one of our favorites.

 We woke to a partly cloudy and windy day.
 We started our hike in Padstow Harbour.

 We hiked along the River Camel estuary towards the sea.